KxSystems/kx-vscode/README.md

     FIXME image resources/images/addnewconnection.jpg

     Select *Enter a kdb endpoint* and respond to the prompts:

+    FIXME a table might be better for the prompts

     *Enter a name or alias for the connection*